CommonGateway/PetStore/README.md

 docker-compose up
 ```

+// TODO move this to Cloning this repository

 To run and test this API locally you first clone this repository to your local computer.
 You will need to have [Git](https://git-scm.com/download/win) installed or any [Git GUI](https://git-scm.com/downloads/guis) (we recommend [GitKraken](https://www.gitkraken.com)).